GreenVenture/greenventure-main/README.md

 ## Requirements
-The application can be run locally or in a docker container, the requirements for each setup are listed below.
+The application can be run locally or in a docker container, the requirements for the setup is listed below.

-### Local

 ### Docker
 * [Docker](https://www.docker.com/get-docker)

-## Quick Start
+### Quick Start

-### Run Docker
+#### Run Docker

 First build the image:
 ```bash